About Lean Six Sigma at SRHC

 - SRHC, through the Salina Regional Kaizen Promotion Office (KPO) and the Salina Regional Lean Academy is the regional leader in LSS Healthcare.

-- SRHC was a primary sponsor of the first KLEAN conference held May 2014 at Kansas Wesleyan University, Salina, KS.
+- SRHC was a primary sponsor of three Continuous Improvement and Innovation Conferences held at beautiful Kansas Wesleyan University, Salina, KS.

 Why Salina Regional Health Center chose Lean Six Sigma